 Check out Carol Dweck’s Ted Talk Video from TEDxNorrkoping that includes just some of her extensive and insightful research.

 With such value that comes with a growth mindset, it’s worthwhile to explore ways to boost our growth mindsets.

 While most of us would probably choose to always have a growth mindset and always view our trials and failures as positive.
 We would like to never have to worry about our own insecurities and need to seek the approval of others.

 However, rare is the case where someone is all growth mindset or all fixed mindset.
-Positive Psychology Program notes how most of us lie in between the two mindsets and may change based on our situation or feelings.
+Most of us lie in between the two mindsets and may change based on our situation or feelings.

 While our mindsets begin to shape as children, it’s important to work on and pay attention to what mindsets we tend to follow as we grow up.
 But especially for children, instilling a growth mindset can greatly influence their self-esteem in their school and in life, as Dweck’s extensive research has shown.

 So how do you cultivate this important mindset to be successful?
 Here, we share four strategies you can use to boost your growth mindset: